Learning how to feed your baby can take time. Help and support is available in the days, weeks and months after your baby is born.

 Your public health nurse (PHN)

-Your PHN will get your contact details through your hospital.
-They'll call you after you leave hospital and arrange a time to visit your home.
+Your public health nurse (PHN) gets your contact details from the hospital.
+They will call you shortly after you go home to arrange a time to visit and support you and your baby.

 Your doctors

-At 2 weeks, your GP or the GP practice nurse will look at how your baby is developing.
+At 2 weeks, your GP or GP practice nurse will check how your baby is developing.
 They'll also weigh them.
-It's a chance to talk about any concerns you may have about your baby and their feeding.
+This is a good time to talk about any concerns you may have about your baby and their feeding.

 At 6 weeks, you and your baby will both have a check-up with your GP or obstetrician.
-They'll ask you about how you are feeding your baby, and whether your baby is feeding well.
+They'll ask you about your baby's feeding and if you have any concerns about your baby.

-You will be having your postnatal check-up at the same time as your baby's 6 week check.
-Your GP or obstetrician will also ask how you are feeling.
-Never be afraid to talk about how you're feeling and to ask any questions.
+They will also ask you how you are doing and feeling.
+Do not be afraid to talk about how you're feeling and to ask any questions.

 Breastfeeding support groups

 Support groups are a great chance to meet other mothers.
 They can also be a source of information and help.
-You can join one before you have your baby to meet other mothers.
-This will make it easier to reach out for support after your baby is born.
+You can join one before your baby is born.
+This can make it easier to get support after the birth.

 Breastfeeding support groups are run by: